iain-kirkham/cloud-resume-challenge-rust/README.md

 #  Cloud Resume Challenge Rust (Backend)

-This repository contains the backend API implementation for my Cloud Resume Challenge, built using Rust and deployed using AWS Lambda.
+This repository contains the backend API and Terraform configuration for my Cloud Resume Challenge, built using Rust and deployed using AWS Lambda.
 The function retrieves and updates the visitor counter.
+Please check out the [frontend repository](https://github.com/iain-kirkham/astro-portfolio) for the frontend code.

 ## ✨ Key Features:

  - **Serverless API:** Implemented using Rust and deployed as AWS Lambda functions for scalability and cost-effectiveness.
- - **Visitor Counter:** Implements functionality to track and retrieve the number of visitors to my blog.
+ - **Visitor Counter:** Implements functionality to retrieve and update the number of visitors to my blog.
- - **Cloud Infrastructure as Code (IaC):** Infrastructure is provisioned and managed using Terraform, demonstrating infrastructure automation skills.
+ - **Cloud Infrastructure as Code (IaC):** Infrastructure is provisioned and managed using Terraform for infrastructure automation.
  - **Automated CI/CD:** Utilises GitHub Actions for continuous integration and continuous deployment, ensuring code quality, package security and automated deployments.
  - **Security Scanning:** Includes automated security scanning as part of the CI/CD pipeline.
- - **Integration Tests:** Contains integration tests to verify the functionality of the visitor counter API endpoints.
+ - **Integration Tests:** Contains integration tests to verify the functionality of the visitor counter API.

 ## 💻 Technologies Used:

-- **Backend:** Rust
+- **Language:** Rust
 - **Cloud Provider:** Amazon Web Services (AWS)
 - **Serverless Compute:** AWS Lambda
 - **API Gateway:** AWS API Gateway